 S+B: How are companies capitalizing on this bottom-up phenomenon?

-SCHROEDER: First, I’d argue that technology capabilities that connect us—like Google, Facebook, Twitter, texting, and so on—are the ultimate facilitation platforms of bottom up.
+SCHROEDER: First, I’d argue that technology capabilities that connect us—like Google, Facebook, Twitter, texting, and so on—are the ultimate facilitation platforms.
 With Google, almost anybody anywhere can find orderly access to the world’s knowledge.
-And almost anybody anywhere can connect with others under almost any circumstance, through platforms like Facebook and Twitter.
+And through Facebook and Twitter, almost anybody anywhere can connect with others under almost any circumstance.

-Many entrepreneurs in the Middle East now, in these early days, are improvisers or problem solvers doing things that are specific to their regions.
-But I believe at some point soon, we’re going to be surprised by how global they become.
+Many entrepreneurs in the Middle East now, in these early days of technological innovation, are improvisers or problem solvers doing things that are specific to their region.
+But I believe that at some point soon, we’re going to be surprised by how global they become.

-I’d pay attention to May Habib’s Qordoba, which is a translation platform that allows people to work from home on a part-time basis.
+I’d pay attention to May Habib’s Qordoba, a translation platform that allows people to work from home on a part-time basis.
 It has a huge growth opportunity because only about 1 percent of content online is currently in Arabic.
-As an investor, I think Souq.com is going to be a juggernaut, if it isn’t already.
-The founder and CEO, Ronaldo Mouchawar, is an amazing salesperson, is a great culture builder, and has executed beautifully.
-It’s effectively the Amazon of the region.
-And I’ve already seen some interesting ideas in mobile payments; I’d expect to see increasingly frictionless transactions through devices.
+As an investor, I think Souq.com (effectively the Amazon of the region) is going to be a juggernaut.
+The founder and CEO, Ronaldo Mouchawar, is an amazing salesperson and a great culture builder, and he has executed well.
+And I’ve also seen some interesting ideas in mobile payments; I’d expect to see increasingly frictionless transactions through devices.

 S+B: How important are “big data” and social media for growth?